St. Louis: Primary and secondary schools

-The St. Louis Public Schools (SLPS), which covers the entire city, operate more than 75 schools, attended by more than 25,000 students, including several magnet schools.
-SLPS operates under provisional accreditation from the state of Missouri and is under the governance of a state-appointed school board called the Special Administrative Board, although a local board continues to exist without legal authority over the district.
+The St. Louis Public Schools (SLPS), which covers the entire city, operates more than 75 schools, attended by more than 25,000 students, including several magnet schools.
+Since 2017, SLPS operates under full accreditation from the state of Missouri, having previously lost its accreditation in 2007.
+The Board of Education of the city of St. Louis oversees the district.
 Since 2000, charter schools have operated in the city of St. Louis using authorization from Missouri state law.
 These schools are sponsored by local institutions or corporations and take in students from kindergarten through high school.
 In addition, several private schools exist in the city, and the Archdiocese of St. Louis operates dozens of parochial schools in the city, including parochial high schools.
 The city also has several private high schools, including secular, Montessori, Catholic and Lutheran schools.
 St. Louis University High School – a Jesuit preparatory high school founded in 1818 – is the oldest secondary educational institution in the U.S. west of the Mississippi River.
 The state-operated K-12 boarding school Missouri School for the Blind is in St. Louis.